nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.7.
 Clearing your existing internship applications

-It's a new cycle of summer internship applications and that means it's time for some spring-cleaning!
+Be it getting ready for a new internship application cycle or wanting to do a general spring-cleaning of your list of internship applications in WorkBook, this command is the one for you!

-Use this command to clear all the applications you've previously saved in WorkBook!
+Use this command to clear all the applications you've previously saved in WorkBook.

 Format: `clear`